 Associate in Fine Arts

-The Glass Art program introduces a multitude of glassmaking processes for glass art students to discover the techniques that best serve their creative ideas.
-Students learn mold-making, glass casting, fusing and slumping, hot glassblowing, lampworking, and cold-construction techniques.
+The program introduces a multitude of glassmaking processes for glass art students to discover the techniques that best serve their creative ideas.
+The curriculum includes the instruction of flameworking, glassblowing, kiln casting, fusing and slumping, and cold-construction techniques.

 The program emphasizes the lineage of glass-art making, while at the same time, glass art students are asked to push the boundaries of the material as they see fit.

 The program emphasizes other disciplinary studies through strong two-dimensional and three-dimensional design courses, art history, and portfolio and professional practice development.
 SCC Glass Art students develop a strong ability to think and speak critically about glass art through critical in-class discussions, and museum and gallery visits.

 Students are encouraged to participate in exhibition opportunities and activities such as SCC‘s International Flameworking Conference and the SCC Glass Club.
 The glass center has a very active visiting artist schedule with glassmakers from around the world serving as points of inspiration.
 The glass center’s artist-in-residence Paul Stankard is very active in our glass art program, serving as a mentor to the students.